secureoptions/vgw-redundancy-poller/README.md

 When running the tool, you will see output with information about every Virtual Private Gateway (VGW) under the account(s) that have a Direct Connect VIF attached to them (or attached to the Direct Connect Gateway associated with the VGW).

 Here are the fields for each VGW:<br>
-   <strong>Account:</strong> The AWS account number that owns the VGW
+   <strong>Account:</strong> The AWS account number that owns the VGW<br>
-   <strong>Region:</strong> The AWS region the VGW is in
+   <strong>Region:</strong> The AWS region the VGW is in<br>
+   <strong>Datacenter Redundancy</strong> Whether you have physical, on-prem colo redundancy to the VGW<br>
+   <strong>AWS Endpoint Redundancy</strong> Whether the DX VIFs currently connected to the VGW reside on more than one AWS router endpoint.<br>
-   <strong>Datacenter Redundancy</strong> Whether the VGW has physical redundancy to more than one datacenter.
+   <strong>Connection Redundancy</strong> Whether the DX VIFs currently connected to the VGW reside on more than one Direct Connect link (Note: the tool does not recognize single LAGs as more than one link)<br>
+<strong>Redundancy via DX Gateway(s)</strong> Whether the above mentioned layers of redundancy may be through a Direct Connect Gateway(s) that the VGW is associated with, and not necessarily directly with the VGW itself.<br>
+<strong>Relevant DX Gateway Id(s)</strong> The Direct Connect Gateways that the redundancy comes through<br>
+<strong>VIFs</strong>The VIFs associated with the VGW itself and/or attached with the Direct Connect Gateway that the VGW is associated with.<br>